 Getting our nutrients through diet is important; however, there are times when supplements may be necessary to enhance nutrition and support healing, especially in the case of poor nutrient absorption in celiac disease.

 Keep in mind, in your search for a supplement for bone health, not all products are created equal.
 For a trusted source of gluten-free, readily bioavailable nutrients properly formulated to support strong, healthy bones I recommend Celi-Vites for Bone Health.
 I encourage you to read about the passion- and purpose-driven company, Gluten Free Therapeutics, makers of Celi-Vites supplements.
 You will quickly understand why I trust these products so.
+(This is not sponsored, but a great quality product line you may benefit from knowing about.)

 Whether you supplement or not, always remember to garner optimal nutrition from fresh fruits and vegetables by eating them in season, and avoiding over-consumption of processed foods.